jinghuazhao/INF/doc/log10p.md

 When a Normally distributed association statistic z is very large, its corresponding p value is very small.
 A genomewide significance is declared at 0.05/1000000=5e-8 with Bonferroni correction assuming 1 million SNPs are tested.
 This short note describes how to get -log10(p), which can be used in a Q-Q plot and software such as DEPICT.
 The solution here is generic since z is also the sqaure root of a chi-sqaured statistic, for instance.

 ## log10(p)
-First thing first, here is the anwser for log10(p) given z, originally from Jimmy,
+First thing first, here is the anwser for log10(p) given z,
 ```r
 # log10(p) for a standard normal deviate z based on log()
 log10p <- function(z) log(2, base=10)+pnorm(-abs(z), lower.tail=TRUE, log.p=TRUE)/log(10)